You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

-The first time you setup Time Machine on your WD Elements drive you’ll need to turn the slider button from OFF to ON.
+The first time you setup Time Machine for your WD Elements drive.
+Check the setting ‘Back Up Automatically’.

-Click the check box for Time Machine to backup automatically.
+Click on the check box for a Time Machine automatic backup.

-This way whenever you plug in your WD Elements drive, your Mac will start a Time Machine backup.
+This way whenever you plug in your WD Elements drive.
+After a few minutes your Mac will start a Time Machine backup.

-This makes life so much easier later when you want to check the progress of your Time Machine backup.
+This makes life so much easier later when you want to check the progress of your Mac backup.

-The yellow arrows in the above picture show you where to click.
+The arrows in the above picture show you where to click.

 The next pop up window you’ll see allows you to choose your WD Elements drive as your Time Machine target.